 Workplace Automation in China

-I visited 45 factories and conducted in-depth interviews with about 120 firm managers and manufacturing workers in eight cities.
+In collaboration with a team of Chinese researchers, we visited factories and conducted interviews of firm managers and workers from 76 companies in 19 cities.

 The interviews covered a few topics: factors contributing to automation; employment and workplace changes after automation; worker training, recruitment, and retention; and government incentives.